t-affeldt/minetest_movement_overhaul/README.md

 - double-tap on any direction key initiates dodge
 - costs stamina and can only be performed if sufficient stamina is left
 - dodge moves player into specified direction quickly
-- short time of being unpointable
+- short time of being invulnerable and unpointable

 ### CMO Movement Fixes
 - greatly reduced movability while in the air